lsollis/irisartstudio/README.md

 # irisartstudio

 This project is an art gallery / art sales website.
-She wants a website where she can showcase and sell her art as well as have students sign up for her art classes.
+The artist wants a website where she can showcase and sell her art as well as have students sign up for her art classes.
 Feature List:
 Minimum Viable:
 o	Admin is able to login and CRUD gallery items (art pieces)